m5lk3n/cv/README.md

 - [x] **Browser terminal**: Keystroke-driven shell in [web/index.html](web/index.html) with command history (↑/↓), `clear`, and `reset`; URLs and email addresses are rendered as clickable links.
 - [x] **MIT-licensed tooling, All-Rights-Reserved data**: Fork the tool freely; bring your own [resume.json](resume/resume.json).

-### Limitation
+### Limitations

-Only English tool output is supported.
+- Only English tool output is supported.

+- The UX on smaller screens like smartphones needs improvement.

 ## 🛠 Built With/On